Italy, other states, raise objections on financial transactions tax

 “We made progress, however, and the chapters on which there is more or less a definitive deal are many,” Padoan added.

-EU officials have signaled that a political deal on the FTT may be possible by the end of the year, although technical issues for applying the tax would take some time after that.
+EU officials have signalled that a political deal on the FTT may be possible by the end of the year, although technical issues for applying the tax would take some time after that.